celonis/content-cli/DOCUMENTATION.md

 #### Export Data Pool

+The export operation allows export of a Data Pool together with its dependencies.
+Dependencies could be imported data sources and related objects, data source exports, scheduling triggers and other.

 In order to pull a Data Pool you can execute the following command:

 ```content-cli export data-pool --id <replace-with-pool-id> --profile local --outputToJsonFile```